buildbuddy-io/buildbuddy/website/blog/cache-requests-card.md

 problems.

-The total size of the request metadata stored for each build is not extremely large &mdash; just tens of megabytes for builds with millions of cache requests &mdash; but we serve a high volume of requests, and we don't want to negatively impact cache performance just to store this metadata for each request.
+The total size of the request metadata stored for each build is not extremely large &mdash; just tens of megabytes for builds with hundreds of thousands of cache requests &mdash; but we serve a high volume of requests, and we don't want to negatively impact cache performance just to store this metadata for each request.